Varun487/AIAlgoTrading/restapi/README.md

   - Input as Strategy config ![done]
   - Returns a DF with all signals for data ![done]
 - Order execution ![hritikcomplete] ![varuncomplete]
-  - Input = SignalGenerator, take_profit(method and factors), stop_loss(method and factors), max_holding_period
+  - Input = SignalGenerator, take_profit(method and factors), stop_loss(method and factors), max_holding_period ![done]
-  - Take Profit and stop loss criteria - Classes which put 2 columns per order on where to take profit and stop loss
+  - Take Profit and stop loss criteria - Classes which put 2 columns per order on where to take profit and stop loss ![done]
-  - Executes all signals according to execution assumptions, notes execution candlestick
+  - Executes all signals according to execution assumptions, notes execution candlestick ![done]
-  - Closes all possible orders according to strategy config given, notes candlestick which closes order
+  - Closes all possible orders according to strategy config given, notes candlestick which closes order ![done]
-  - Returns DF for executed and closed orders
+  - Returns DF for executed and closed orders ![done]
 - Trade evaluation ![dishaincomplete]
   - Evaluates all pairs of orders and calculates, net returns, returns %, duration, etc.
   - Returns DF with All trade pairs